Siva Devale Number 4 of Polonnaruwa Kingdom (ශිව දේවාලය අංක 4)

 Loading...

-Isolated from the cluster of ruins of the ancient Polonnaruwa kingdom, the ruins of Siva Kovil No. 4 lies 1 km before the turn off to the entrance to the ancient citadel of Polonnaruwa traveling from Giritale.
-The kovil is today trapped between 2 roads, the main Giritale road Hingurakgoda Road.
+Isolated from the cluster of ruins of the ancient Polonnaruwa kingdom, the ruins of Siva Kovil No. 4 lie 1 km before the turn-off to the entrance to the ancient citadel of Polonnaruwa travelling from Giritale.
+The kovil is today trapped between 2 roads, the main Giritale Road and Hingurakgoda Road.
 The ruins are visible from both roads, but accessible only through the Hingurakgoda road.

-It is believed that this Siva Kovil has been built during the period of South Indian Chola invaders who ruled from Polonnaruwa (1017-1070) or on the 13th century.
-Only the stone pillars of this temple remains today.
+It is believed that this Siva Kovil was built during the period of South Indian Chola invaders who ruled from Polonnaruwa (1017-1070) or in the 13th century.
+Only the stone pillars of this temple remain today.
 In addition, there is a simple moonstone carved with lotus petals in excellent condition.

-However an 56.5 cm high bronze statue of goddess Parvati has been discovered from this site and now lies in the Colombo National Museum.
+However, a 56.5 cm high bronze statue of goddess Parvati has been discovered at this site and now lies in the Colombo National Museum.
 This statue of Goddess Parvathi, the consort of Siva holds a lotus bud in her right hand and the left holds down showing the posture of lolahastha.
 The goddess stands in a relaxed posture dressed in a half dhoti usual to a dress of a female goddess of the period and wears a conical crown. (karandamakuta).
-On her body she wears necklace’s, armlets, bracelets and anklets.
-This sculpture is said to represent one of the best representations of goddess Parvathi indicating a meditative mood with half closed eyes and a faint smile.
+On her body, she wears necklaces, armlets, bracelets and anklets.
+This sculpture is said to represent one of the best representations of the goddess Parvathi indicating a meditative mood with half-closed eyes and a faint smile.

 Hindu Shrines Discovered in the Ancient Polonnaruwa Kingdom